 Leonora Simonovis-Brown, PhD

-Director of Spanish
+Director and Assoc.
+Professor of Spanish

 Leonora Simonovis-Brown, PhD, has been a member of the faculty since 2007.
 She teaches courses on Latin American and Caribbean literature and culture, as well as all levels of Spanish language.
 Her teaching and research interests deal with issues of race and gender, the role of popular music in the construction of cultural identities, social mobility, and marginality in the Pan-Caribbean region.

 Simonovis-Brown’s current research interests focus on recent poetic trends in Pan Caribbean female writers.
 She explores the use of mixed media and the creation of an "imagined", virtual community that fosters collaboration and interaction between writers and readers, and that re-frames the paradigm of the intellectual and of Rama's "lettered city" into a global city of moveable, shifting borders.
 She is currently conducting interviews with several poets and preparing a book manuscript on the subject.